react-chatbotify-plugins/input-validator/README.md

 | `promptType`        | string   | "info"       | Defines the type of prompt to display (e.g., "error", "warning", etc.), which influences styling and colors set in plugin configurations.   |
 | `highlightTextArea` | boolean  | true       | If set to `true`, highlights the input text area according to validation result, providing more visual feedback.                            |

 Note that all above properties have default values assigned to them.
-This means that if the `validateInput` attribute does not return an expected object, validation fails by default since `success` would be `false`.
+This means that if the `validateTextInput` attribute does not return an expected object, validation fails by default since `success` would be `false`.

 ### Team